moorepants/dissertation/control.rst

 More recently, [Lange2011]_ wrote his master's thesis on identifying the human controller in the bicycle-rider system.
-He employed a controller which fed back roll angle and steer angle with PID plus second derivative control and time delays to command a neurmuscular model which in turn commanded steer torque of the Whipple model.
-The model is similar in flavor to van Lunteren and Stassens, but more up-to-date and uses more feedback loops.
+He employed a controller which fed back roll angle and steer angle with PID plus second derivative control and time delays to command a neuromuscular model which in turn commanded steer torque of the Whipple model.
+The model is similar in flavor to van Lunteren and Stassen's, but more up-to-date and uses more feedback loops.
 He chose eight gains plus time delays and attempted to identify which loops were not important from our experimental data.
 He finds that the critical feedback variables for a stable